CS2103AUG2016-W14-C3/addressbook-level4/docs/DeveloperGuide.md

 **Product #3: to-doist**<br>
 Strengths:

-1. Supports the addition of tasks that can be marked as 'done'. → Jim is able to mark completed tasks as done.
+1. Supports adding of tasks that can be marked as 'done'.
+User is able to mark completed tasks as done.
-2. Supports the searching of tasks by its name and project. → Jim is able to quickly find a task.
+2. Supports adding of tasks in a one-shot approach.
+User can avoid taking several clicks to add a task.
-3. Adding of tasks is done in a one-shot manner. → Jim is able to avoid taking several clicks to add a task.
+3. Supports adding of tasks with no specific time tagged to it.
+User is able to add tasks that do not require a specific time to be completed.
-4. Operates offline and only starts syncing with other devices when there is Internet connection. → Jim can access the application even without Internet connectivity.
+4. Supports searching of tasks by its name and project.
+User is able to find a task quickly.
-5. Supports a desktop version. → Jim is able to access the application quickly.
+5. Supports a desktop version.
+User is able to access the application quickly from his computer.
-6. Supports the addition of tasks with no specific time tagged to it. → Jim is able to add tasks that do not require a specific time to be completed.
+6. Operates offline and only starts syncing with other devices when there is Internet connection.
+User can access the application without internet connectivity.
-7. Allows easy and straightforward postponement of tasks. → Jim can easily postpone tasks should the need arises.
+7. Allows easy and straightforward postponement of tasks.
+User can easily postpone tasks should the need arise.

 Weaknesses:

-1. Does not allow for block scheduling of tasks. → Jim cannot schedule tasks in block timings.
+1. Does not allow for block scheduling of tasks (e.g. Tasks can only be scheduled at 3pm, not 3 - 5pm).
+User cannot schedule tasks in block timings.
-2. Does not provide a user-friendly way to look for a suitable slot to schedule an item. → Jim has to go through all existing tasks to look for an empty slot to schedule a new task.
+2. Does not provide a user-friendly way to look for a suitable slot to schedule an item.
+User has to go through all existing tasks to look for an empty slot to schedule a new task.
-3. Does not support blocking multiple slots for tasks with unconfirmed timings. → Jim will find it hard to schedule tasks with unconfirmed timings.
+3. Does not support blocking of multiple slots for tasks with unconfirmed timings.
+User will find it hard to schedule tasks with unconfirmed timings.
-4. Does not support syncing of data on the cloud when there is no Internet connectivity. → Jim will require Internet connectivity if he wants to use the application (with all his existing tasks) on another computer.
+4. Syncs data with the cloud only when there is Internet connectivity.
+User requires Internet connectivity if he wants to use the application with all his existing tasks on another computer.

 <br>